JL10897/Zoom-Engagement-Dataset/README.md

 # MOSE Project

 This is the Multimodal Online Student Engagement Dataset.
-This dataset is a collaborative effort by Catherine (Jialin Li) and Alia (Alia Waleed), designed to support research on online student engagement.
+This dataset is a collaborative effort by SMART Lab at NYUAD, designed to support research on online student engagement.
 It includes a variety of multimedia components for in-depth analysis.

 ---